Menchit-ai/apple-incrustation/README.md

 ## Setup

 The project is used through the script incrust.py runned in a terminal.
-To install the project, simply clone it via ´git clone <https://github.com/Menchit-ai/apple-incrustation>´
+To install the project, simply clone it via `git clone <https://github.com/Menchit-ai/apple-incrustation>`